facelessuser/pymdown-extensions/docs/extensions/emoji.md

 `pymdownx.emoji.emojione`
 :
-    This is the default function that is used and provides an index using the latest EmojiOne supported emojis (at the time of release).
+    This is the default function that is used, and it provides an index using the latest EmojiOne supported emojis (at the time of release).
 You can always find out what tag it was built with by doing the following:

     ```python
     >>> import pymdownx.emoji1_db as e1db
     >>> e1db.version
-    'v2.2.7'
+    'v3.0.3'
     ```

+!!! warning "EmojiOne Update"
+    Recent EmojiOne 3.0 release dropped fee SVG support.
+PNG support can still be obtained via CDNs, or in the case of EmojiOne Awesome, by [downloading][emojione-awesome-css] the CSS.

+    While EmojiOne only offers 3.0 vector graphics to paying customers now, you can still get SVG support.
+By default, we still use 2.2.7 SVGs, but you won't get images for emojis added after 2.2.7.
+If using SVG sprites, you will have to [download][emojione-sprites-svg] the sprite SVG.

 `pymdownx.emoji.gemoji`
 :